sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-object-structured-text.rst

     Returns the instance in :title:`JSON` format.

     :arg scale: `Float` Default: `1`.
 Multiply all the coordinates by this factor to get the coordinates at another resolution.
+The structured text has all coordinates in points (72 DPI), however you may want to use the coordinates in the `StructuredText` data at another resolution.

     :return: `String`.

     |example_tag|